-As strong wind patterns persisted throughout March and early April, the City experienced several tree failures.
-At approximately 5:30 p.m. on March 9, three Eucalyptus trees fell on the 3rd base line at Diamond 3.
-The backstop, 3rd base line fence, and 3rd base dugout were severely damaged.
-The 3rd base bleachers have been structurally compromised and the infield light pole along 3rd base along with the lights have been damaged beyond repair.
-The tree removal at Diamond 3 was completed on April 20.
-City staff received an estimate to repair the fence, dugouts, bleachers, and field from Bothman Construction.
-City staff is reviewing the estimate and developing a contract for the repair.
-The project is anticipated to begin in early May with the potential completion of the repair in mid-June.
-The repair work will take approximately 4-6 weeks to complete.

-Staff also recently discovered that the fallen tree near the Senior Center which caused a power outage to the facility causing a short circuit to the traffic signal at Crystal Springs Road and Cunningham Way.
-The processor and other equipment in the traffic control cabinet are in need of replacement due to the high voltage wire causing the shortage.
-Staff are working on a solution to ensure the intersection is fully functional again.

-On April 2, another Eucalyptus tree failed near 2306 Valleywood Drive, which occurred on the uphill slope of City property.
-A tree limb also fell in the backyard of this same property which caused a power outage in the area.
-The City immediately began working with the occupants and neighboring properties.
-The City has been collaborating with PG&E and a contractor for the removal of the failed Eucalyptus tree.
+As strong wind patterns persisted throughout March and early April, the City experienced several tree failures which were expeditiously responded to by the City including:

+- On March 9, three Eucalyptus trees fell on the 3rd base line at Diamond 3 severely damaging the backstop, 3rd base line fence, and 3rd base dugout; structurally compromising the 3rd base bleachers; and damaging the infield light pole along 3rd base beyond repair. - The tree removal was completed on April 20 and staff are developing a contract with Bothman Construction to repair the fence, dugouts, bleachers, and field.
+The repair work is anticipated to begin in early May and take approximately 4-6 weeks to complete. - A tree fell near the Senior Center which caused a power outage to the facility and a short circuit to the traffic signal at Crystal Springs Road and Cunningham Way. - o Staff are working on a solution to ensure the intersection is fully functional again. - On April 2, a Eucalyptus tree failed on the uphill slope of City property near 2306 Valleywood Drive, causing a power outage in the area. - The City immediately began working with the occupants, neighboring properties, PG&E, and a contractor for the tree removal.
 As of April 10, the Eucalyptus tree near 2306 Valleywood Drive has been removed by PG&E and the City is awaiting an estimate for additional emergency tree removal work to remove additional trees in this Eucalyptus grove on the City-owned parcel behind 2300 through 2326 Valleywood Drive.

+All outstanding repairs will continue to be addressed until they are fully resolved.

-As the City continues its winter storm-related recovery efforts, focus continues on reimbursement recovery for the substantial storm-related costs for the winter storms between December 24, 2022, through January 31, 2023, which, have amassed to approximately \$1,000,000 as of April 10, with a large portion of it currently attributing to one project.
-To assist with reimbursement recovery efforts, the City has engaged with professional consulting firm, Kermani Consulting Group, to provide disaster cost recovery and grant management support for the 2023 storm disasters under the State of California Office of Emergency Services (CalOES) California Disaster Assistance Act (CDAA) and Federal Emergency Management Agency (FEMA) Public Assistance (PA) programs (FEMA-4683-DR-CA/CDAA 2023-01).
-In early April, the City was informed that their project application was approved and staff are hosting a meeting with both CalOES and FEMA in mid-April to move forward with damage inventorying and reimbursement recovery efforts.
+As the City continues its winter storm-related recovery efforts, focus continues on reimbursement recovery for the substantial storm-related costs for the winter storms between December 24, 2022, through January 31, 2023, which, have amassed to approximately \$1,000,000 as of April 24, with a large portion of it currently attributing to one project.
+To assist with reimbursement recovery efforts, the City has engaged with professional consulting firm, Kermani Consulting Group, to provide disaster cost recovery and grant management support for the 2023 storm disasters under the State of California Office of Emergency Services (CalOES) California Disaster Assistance Act (CDAA) and Federal Emergency Management Agency

+(FEMA) Public Assistance (PA) programs (FEMA-4683-DR-CA/CDAA 2023-01).
+On April 17, the City hosted a meeting with Kermani Consulting Group and several representatives from both CalOES and FEMA to further discuss the City's storm-related infrastructure damage and determine the City's final damage inventory list to proceed with next steps in the City's reimbursement recovery efforts.